 Meetings and Event Planning provides students with a practical overview of the many factors that must be considered in the planning and execution of successful meetings and special events.
 Students will be exposed to program goals and objectives, basic budget questions, destination options and venue considerations, transportation options, food and beverage decisions, speaker and entertainment selection, and other critical aspects of event planning.
-Prerequisites: HTM 100 and Reading Proficiency
+(Credit is only allowed for either HTM 245 or HRM 261.)